Secretmud/fossfood/README.md

 # fossfood
-Free and opensource platform for recipies, written in PHP and HTML/CSS.
+Free and opensource platform for recipes, written in PHP and HTML/CSS.

-## Example recipie
+## Example recipe

 \# Pasta with tomato sauce